Nick Mason‑Williams

 Called to the Bar in 2021

 Before joining chambers, Nick worked as a caseworker acting for tenants in housing disputes.
-He also previously volunteered as an advocate representing benefit claimants in appeals before the First-tier Tribunal.
+He also volunteered as an advocate representing benefit claimants in appeals before the First-tier Tribunal.

 AREAS OF PRACTICE